External Ids for TLR9 Gene

 Previous GeneCards Identifiers for TLR9 Gene

-The protein encoded by this gene is a member of the Toll-like receptor (TLR) family which plays a fundamental role in pathogen recognition and activation of innate immunity.
+The protein encoded by this gene is a member of the Toll-like receptor (TLR) family, which plays a fundamental role in pathogen recognition and activation of innate immunity.
 TLRs are highly conserved from Drosophila to humans and share structural and functional similarities.
 They recognize pathogen-associated molecular patterns (PAMPs) that are expressed on infectious agents, and mediate the production of cytokines necessary for the development of effective immunity.
-The various TLRs exhibit different patterns of expression.
-This gene is preferentially expressed in immune cell rich tissues, such as spleen, lymph node, bone marrow and peripheral blood leukocytes.
-Studies in mice and human indicate that this receptor mediates cellular response to unmethylated CpG dinucleotides in bacterial DNA to mount an innate immune response. [provided by RefSeq, Jul 2008]
+Studies in mice and human indicate that this receptor mediates cellular response to unmethylated CpG dinucleotides in bacterial DNA to mount an innate immune response. [provided by RefSeq, Aug 2017]

 GeneCards Summary for TLR9 Gene

 TLR9 (Toll Like Receptor 9) is a Protein Coding gene.
 Diseases associated with TLR9 include Hypersensitivity Reaction Type Ii Disease and Viral Infectious Disease.
-Among its related pathways are TRAF Pathway and RET signaling.
+Among its related pathways are Activated TLR4 signalling and RET signaling.
 GO annotations related to this gene include transmembrane signaling receptor activity and siRNA binding.
 An important paralog of this gene is ENSG00000173366.

 UniProtKB/Swiss-Prot for TLR9 Gene

 Key component of innate and adaptive immunity.
 TLRs (Toll-like receptors) control host immune response against pathogens through recognition of molecular patterns specific to microorganisms.
 TLR9 is a nucleotide-sensing TLR which is activated by unmethylated cytidine-phosphate-guanosine (CpG) dinucleotides.
-Acts via MYD88 and TRAF6, leading to NF-kappa-B activation, cytokine secretion and the inflammatory response.
-Controls lymphocyte response to Helicobacter infection.
+Acts via MYD88 and TRAF6, leading to NF-kappa-B activation, cytokine secretion and the inflammatory response (PubMed:11564765, PubMed:17932028).
+Controls lymphocyte response to Helicobacter infection (By similarity).